lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-sia.rst

 **1.4.
 Retrieve the images.**
 Click on the "Search" button.
-This will result in extracting 17 images meeting the selected criteria.
+This will result in extracting 19 images meeting the selected criteria.
 By default, the displayed image on the upper left is the first one in the table of images on the bottom of the screen.
-The plot on the uper right will display the pointing directions of the telescope.
+The plot on the uper right will display the pointing directions of the telescope for individual images,

 .. figure:: /_static/portal-howto-SIA-2.png
 	:name: portal-howto-SIA-2
 	:alt: Screenshot of the window resulting from the execution of the search above.

-Figure 2:  The screenshot of the window resulting from the execution of the search with paramegters as in Figure 1.
+Figure 2:  The screenshot of the window resulting from the execution of the search with parameters as in Figure 1.

 **2. Examine the images,**
 Click on any line in the table - this will result in displaying the image corresponding to the table entry.